peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 #### Required Criteria

-The following is the list of required criteria for the definition of a new top-level type.
-Motivations for the requirements are also included.
+Definitions of new top-level types are required to fulfil the following criteria:

 * Every new top-level type MUST be defined in a Standards Track RFC (see {{Section 4.9 of !RFC8126}}).
 This will make sure there is sufficient community interest, review, and consensus appropriate for a new top-level type.